Voyage to freedom

 “All boys of military age had to go into the services.
 So, I joined the navy.”

-The patrols were aimed stopping the North Vietnamese delivering weapons to the Viet Cong guerrillas operating in the south.
+The patrols were aimed at stopping the North Vietnamese delivering weapons to the Viet Cong guerrillas operating in the South.

 “We patrolled from the 17th parallel south to the Gulf of Thailand,” Hao said.

 Nineteen seventy five saw him back at naval college in Saigon as the war took a turn for the worse.

 “It was a terrible time, very hard.
 The communists were closing in and everyone was afraid for the future,” Hao said.